-seconds for all of them to load).
-Watching the instruments being played really enhances the effect of the
+Watching the instruments being played really enhances the effect of the song.

-favorite new Christmas music video, titled "A Hallelujah Christmas," is by
+My favorite new Christmas music video for 2015, entitled "A Hallelujah Christmas,"

 Leonard Cohen's "Hallelujah."

-two videos produced and performed by the
+These two videos produced and performed by the

 have become very popular on the Internet as well as on DVD.
 We have the special